Do you wish you had a low-calorie keto meal plan laid out in front of you?

 The Standard Ketogenic Diet (SKD) is pretty much what people think of when they hear about the keto diet.
 This is the standard 30 carbs per day or less with moderate amounts of protein and high amounts of healthy fats (think coconut, avocado, salmon, eggs, and more delicious fatty foods you’ll love).

 The Standard Ketogenic Diet is ideal for beginners and people who want to maintain their results because it works.

 Keeping your net carbs under 30-50 grams per day is a pretty surefire way to stay in ketosis and encourage fat-burning.

-You’ll also get mood-boosting, cognitive benefits and a sense of lowered inflammation and wellness from this version of keto.
+You'll also find you’re happier with big cognitive benefits, and a sense of lowered inflammation and generally improved wellness from this version of keto.

 People who follow the Standard Ketogenic Diet, however, are generally seeking fat loss.
-So, if you’re in the business of becoming a better you, this is the version we would recommend you check out.
+So, if you’re in the business of becoming a better you, this low-calorie keto meal plan is the version we would recommend you check out.

 Improved Workout Performance: Targeted Ketogenic Diet

 For more active people, particularly athletes, the Targeted Ketogenic Diet (TKD) offers some flexibility in eating carbs.